cscu-ok/regulations/constitution.md

     <li>Lower Year Representative</li>
 </ol>

-The President shall be responsible for:
+The Vice President-Internal shall be responsible for:

 <ol type='a'>
     <li>Preparing, drafting, and presenting the President’s report on their operations at the Course Union’s AGM;</li>
-    <li>Act as the primary liaison between the Course Union and the Student Union and must be familiar with all SUO bylaws and policies;</li>
+    <li>Act as the primary liaison between the Course Union, the Student Union, Student Union-affiliated student associations, and UBCO officials and must be familiar with all SUO bylaws and policies;</li>
     <li>Submitting Expense Reimbursement Forms to the Membership Outreach Coordinator in absence of the Vice President Finance; and</li>
-    <li>Leading council meetings</li>
-    <li>Overseeing and delegating tasks to appropriate council members as necessary</li>
+    <li>Sign as ‘The President’ of the CSCU as required by the Student Union”</li>
     <li>Act as a signing authority</li>
 </ol>